star-skelly/code_nova_exoghosts/README.md

-# EXOGHOSTS: Gap‑Aware Transit Search on TESS
+# EXOGHOSTS: Hunting for exo-ghosts in light curves

 Short project summary for the GitHub page.